SiaFoundation/siad/doc/api/index.html.md

 **recoverable** | boolean
 indicates if the siafile is recoverable.
-A file is recoverable if it has at least 1x redundancy or if it knows the location of the local copy of the file.
+A file is recoverable if it has at least 1x redundancy or if `siad` knows the location of the local copy of the file.

 **redundancy** | float64
-redundancy is calculated on a chunk basis and is the total number of unique pieces uploaded divided by the number of data pieces set in the erasure coding of the chunk.
-So if there are 20 unique pieces of a chunk uploaded and the chunk needs 10 data pieces then the chunk has a redundancy of 2.
-The redundancy of the file is the redundancy of the worst chunk in the file.
-So if 9 out of 10 chunks in a file have a redundancy of 3 but one chunk as a redundancy of 1 then the file has a redundancy of 1.
+When a file is uploaded, it is first broken into a series of chunks.
+Each chunk goes on a different set of hosts, and therefore different chunks of the file can have different redundancies.
+The redundancy of a file as reported from the API will be equal to the lowest redundancy of any of  the file's chunks.

 **renewing** | boolean
 true if the file's contracts will be automatically renewed by the renter.